 On my right arm I have Schrodinger’s equally famous equation, which I’ve also expounded upon in depth in another post.
 It’s been called the most important equation in physics: i

 This is a poor representation but it’s close enough for my purposes.
 The tattoo on my arm is a much better rendition.
 Notice that it also includes the number i because complex algebra is essential to quantum mechanics and this is a seminal equation in QM.
 It is the complement or opposite of the equation on my left arm, in as much as it only has meaning in the physical world (the same as E = mc2, for example).
 Outside the Universe it has no meaning at all; whereas Euler’s identity would still be true even if the Universe didn’t exist and there was no one to derive it.

 Schrodinger derived this equation from a hunch; it’s not derived from anything we know (as Richard Feynman once pointed out).
-It describes the wave function of a particle that’s yet to exist, which makes it truly remarkable, and therefore it can only give us probabilities of finding it.
+It describes the wave function of a particle that’s not yet 'observed', which makes it truly remarkable, and therefore it can only give us probabilities of finding it.
 Nevertheless, it’s been found to be very accurate in those probabilities.
-Schrodinger’s wave function is now incorporated into QED (quantum electrodynamics) which effectively describes everything we can see and touch and it’s arguably the most successful mathematical theory in physics, comparable only to Einstein’s general theory of relativity.
+Schrodinger’s wave function is now incorporated into QED (quantum electrodynamics) which effectively describes everything we can see and touch and is arguably the most successful mathematical theory in physics, comparable only to Einstein’s general theory of relativity.
 In principle, you could have a Schrodinger equation for the entire universe, but you’d probably need a computer the size of the Universe to calculate it.

 So on my left arm I have a mathematical connection to a transcendental (or Platonic) realm, and on my right arm I have a mathematical connection to the physical Universe.